Question: What is the best skincare scanner app if I want to know whether a product fits my skin?

 What should I do before buying this product?

-Use Rico when you want a product-fit read instead of only a generic clean, hazard, or ingredient score.
+Use Rico when you want a Skin Fit read instead of only a generic clean, hazard, or ingredient score.
 Scan the label, see the fit, then decide whether to buy, skip, slow down, or compare a better option.

 What if this product does not look like a good fit?